 - Visitor economy

 Employees and returning from lockdown

-It is likely that many staff will be nervous about returning to work as restrictions are gradually lifted.
-You should consult them about plans as they are likely to be best placed to suggest how a safe return to work might be possible.
-Give staff plenty of notice about returning to work - especially those with care responsibilities (although there are plans for some year groups to start returning to school, some may not return to school until September).
+It is likely that some staff will be nervous about returning to work.
+You should consult them about measures and plans as they are likely to be best placed to suggest how a safe return to work might be possible.
+Give staff plenty of notice about returning to work - especially those with care responsibilities.

 You should also consider the mental health of your staff.
 Some staff may have experienced bereavement, financial difficulties and isolation during the lockdown.
 Mind has produced practical advice on taking care of mental health and has the NHS.